axeluhl/sailing-analytics/wiki/505-worlds-kiel-2014.md

 ## Server Landscape

 We run two servers for the event, A and B, for fast and available switching.
 The DB they use is called 505WORLDS2014, and so is the replication channel.
+The git branch we use to merge the features we want to deploy to the event servers is called `505worlds2014` and the git tag used to build a release for it is called `505worlds2014-release`.
+See http://hudson.sapsailing.com/job/SAPSailingAnalytics-505worlds2014/ and http://hudson.sapsailing.com/job/SAPSailingAnalytics-505worlds2014-release/, respectively, for their Hudson jobs.

 ### A server